dbnomics/rdbnomics/README.md

 ```

 #### Use the connection only for a function call
-If a complete configuration is not needed but just an "on the fly" execution, then use the argument `curl_config` of the functions `rdb` and `rdb_...`:
+If a complete configuration is not needed but just an "on the fly" execution, then use the argument `curl_config` of the function `rdb`:
 ```r
 df1 <- rdb(ids = "AMECO/ZUTN/EA19.1.0.0.0.ZUTN", curl_config = h)
 ```